 Because Penout was also a priest of Horus, his tomb is particularly fine and even contains its very own altar, although the statues which would have once stood on it are now missing.
 The tomb also features large sections containing inscriptions and carvings, and a number of high quality paintings.
 Sadly, the tomb itself was robbed and no sign of Pennut’s mummy was ever found.

 Visiting The Tomb of Penout

-If you are making a visit to Amada during a Lake Nasser cruise, be sure that you take the time to pay a visit to the Tomb of Penout.
+If you are going to be booking one of our luxury Lake Nasser cruises, you will very likely visit to the Tomb of Penout during your cruise.
 It is the only extant tomb of its kind and provides a rare glimpse into the way Egyptian rulers honored their civil servants in the afterlife.

 It is a surprising lovely tomb and you don’t want to miss it if you have the chance to spend some time exploring its two unique and well preserved rooms.
 The site can also be reached by road using either private transport or a taxi.
 As previously mentioned however, it is quite a distance from the city of Aswan, so proper planning is advised.